sujaltv/ddpw/docs/docs/quickstart/examples.rst

 Slurm-based environment variables are used to determine the number of clusters, nodes, cluster partitions, *etc*.
 They may be passed as environment variables through either the CLI or from a script.
-The following in an example of a shell script.
+The following is an example of a shell script.

 .. code-block:: bash